 New research suggests that nearly half of all heart attacks show no symptoms, yet they can still increase a person’s chance of heart failure.

-These “silent” heart attacks represent 45 percent of all heart attacks, yet affect different groups of people in different ways, according to a study appearing in the latest issue of Circulation, the journal of the American Heart Association.
+These “silent” heart attacks represent 45 percent of all heart attacks, yet affect different groups of people in different ways, according to a

 Dr. Elsayed Soliman, the senior author of the study and director of the epidemiological cardiology research center at Wake Forest Baptist Medical Center in North Carolina, says these heart attacks that show no symptoms are just as common as those that do.